tensorflow/tensorflow/tensorflow/tools/pip_package/README.md

 3) Therefore as I mentioned in previous points, a condition was added to bypass headers, srcs and aot when not passed in the **Bazel-Generated Packaging** in the Jenkins job which is how it is, currently.
 The change was made keeping the "**action=append**" parameter fro both the headers and the srcs file.

 4) The import statement in the build_pip_package.py file were also corrected.
-It would make understanding better since both build_pip_package.py and utils folder are in the same directory/leve, we could simply do ``from utils.utils import is_windows`` and so on for the rest of the files that are imported from the setup.py file.
+It would make understanding better since both build_pip_package.py and utils folder are in the same directory/leve, we could simply do ``from utils import utils as utils_module``.
+By doing this, I simply did ``utils_module.copy_file()`` and so on to use the functions that are imported from the setup.py file.
 To make this work, one should **initially set a New "Environment Variable" under "System Variables" with the "Variable" as "PYTHONPATH" and the "Value" will be the "ABSOLUTE PATH" upto the "PARENT DIRECTORY" of the setup.py file**.

 Therefore, the value for the PYTHONPATH variable will be ``"C:/Users/your_username/tensorflow/tensorflow/tools/pip_package"`` for **Windows**.
 For **Linux**, the equivalent path would be ``"/home/your_username/tensorflow/tensorflow/tools/pip_package"``.
-For **Mac OS X**, the equivalent path would be ``/Users/your_username/tensorflow/tensorflow/tools/pip_package``
+For **Mac OS X**, the equivalent path would be ``/Users/your_username/tensorflow/tensorflow/tools/pip_package``.

 5) An empty ``__init__.py`` file was added in the utils folder as the utils.py file in that folder has couple of functions that were being imported to the build_pip_package.py file.